janjaw007/go_lang-mikelopster/README.md

 ## Prerequisites

 - Docker installed
-- PostgreSQL running in Docker container
+- PostgreSQL running in a Docker container

 ## Setting Up the Project